-[The nature of Church life] [About women]
+[About women]

 11:2 Now I praise you, brothers, that you remember me in all things and hold the traditions just as I delivered them to you.
 3 But I want you to know that the head of every man is Christ, while a wife's head is the man and Christ's head is God.
 4 Every man who prays or prophesies with his head covered dishonors his head.
 5 But every woman who prays or prophesies with her head uncovered dishonors her own head-it is one and the same as if it had been shaved.
-6 So if a woman does not cover herself, let her also be shorn.
-But if it is shameful for a woman to be shorn or shaved, let her be covered.2
+6 So if a woman does not cover herself. let her also be shorn.
+But if it is shameful for a woman to be shorn or shaved, let her be covered.1

-7 Indeed, a man ought not to cover his head, since he is the image and prized possession of God;3 but woman is the prized possession of man.4 8 For man did not come from woman, but woman from man; 9 and neither was man created for the woman, but woman for the man5 10-for this reason the woman needs to have authority upon her head, because of the angels6-11 nevertheless, in the Lord neither is man independent of woman nor woman independent of man.
-12 Because as the woman came from the man, so also the man comes through the woman;7 but all things are from God.
+7 Indeed, a man ought not to cover his head, since he is the image and prized possession of God;2 but woman is the prized possession of man.1 8 For man did not come from woman, but woman from man; 9 and neither was man created for the woman, but woman for the man2 10 -for this reason the woman needs to have authority upon her head, because of